largeTroll/VOB-to-MP4-converter/README.md

 ## Using it
 To run this script, you need to specify the following parameters:
 `[CONVERSION_DIRECTORY]`: This is the path to the folder with the movies
-`[ENCODER]`: This is the encoder for later .mp4 file.
+`[ENCODER]`: This is the encoder for the later .mp4 file.
 The suggestions are libx264 or libx265, but you can use any other encoder, that produces a .mp4 file.
 You can run `ffmpeg -codecs` to show all the availiable codecs.
 Mostly you will just need libx264 and libx265.

 Example: